Xoloitzcuintli (Mexican Hairless Dog)

 AKC Breed Category

 Though the Xolo can be stubborn, she's also lovable and affectionate with family.
-This breed tends to bond most closely with the person who provides daily care, but is a wonderful companion for every member of the household.
+This breed tends to bond most closely with the person who provides daily care, but makes a wonderful companion for every member of the household.
 They may be shy with new people, but are friendly when given time to warm up.
 Xoloitzcuintlin hold on to their puppy-like energy and behaviors into adulthood.
 Expect clownish antics from Xolos throughout their lifetime.

 Are Xoloitzcuintli Good with Kids?
 Though Xolos are friendly and affectionate, they can be protective.
 She may take it upon herself to break up roughhousing and spats between children, so they're better suited to homes with older kids.